walterarboleda/EFWP2/README.md

  Install-Package Microsoft.EntityFrameworkCore.Tools

+## 3. Configure the appsettings.json file using your Server and Database

+{
+    "Logging": {
+        "LogLevel": {
+            "Default": "Information",
+            "Microsoft.AspNetCore": "Warning"
+        }
+    },

+  "ConnectionStrings": {
+    "DefaultConnection": "Server=(localdb)\\MSSQLLocalDB; ;Database=OrdersProductsDb;Trusted_Connection=True;TrustServerCertificate=True;"
+  },

+    "AllowedHosts": "*"
+}

-## 2. Use the following commands on PM after creating the DBContext and Models to make the database migration or database creation from code in MS SQL Server>
+## 4. Use the following commands on PM after creating the DBContext and Models to make the database migration or database creation from code in MS SQL Server>

 dotnet build